MagicJinn/Quantum-Things/README.md

 - Re-added Biome Painter and Biome Capsule from 1.7.10.
 - Re-added Obsidian Stick from 1.7.10, now used for Spectre Tools and the Biome Painter.
 - Added the Spectre Hoe.
+- Added the ability to configure whether Golden Chickens should produce gold ingots automatically (legacy), or only when fed gold ore (current).
+- Added the ability to configure the maximum number of blocks a Potion Vaporizer can affect.
+- Reduced the number of particles spawned by the Potion Vaporizer by several orders of magnitude.

 ### Fixes